 Design first, measure second.
 Define exposure, outcome, lookback, geography, and control rules before launch.

 Household graphs need validation.
-Match rate is not enough; stability and permitted use matter.
+Match rate is not enough; stability, confidence tiers, and permitted use matter.

 Attribution is not incrementality.
 Lift requires a credible control, holdout, geo split, or modeled baseline.